|

 interference and noise.

-Hellschreibers were used heavily by the German Wehrmacht and Luftwaffe
+During WWII, Hellschreibers were used by the German Wehrmacht and Luftwaffe.

-during WWII.
-Although they were replaced in the early 1960s by teleprinters
+Although they were replaced in the 1960s by teleprinters

-and (later) computers, some countries kept using them well into the 1970s.
+and computers, some were used until the 1970s.

 |